 - PMK, with its signature highlight preservation and smooth gradations, would keep the highlights from blowing out and give a smoother grain structure due to the staining effect.

 These 5 frames are from my field test roll, shot during a walk at a seaside resort of Scheveningen (Netherlands) when the summer was finally gone for good and a sense of mid-season abandonment started to settle in.
-I used Bronica ETRC with Zenzanon 50/2.8 PE.
+I used my Bronica ETRC with the Zenzanon 50/2.8 PE lens.
 I used an orange filter to add a bit of drama to the clouds.
 Since I’m into a hybrid workflow, it is important to me that these shots scanned well and were reasonably flexible in post-processing, dynamic range is really quite impressive.

 I like how they turned out, with plenty of contrast but also sufficient detail in the shadows and separation in the highlights.
 Most importantly, Retro 80S/PMK combination captured the mood that I was after and that’s what really matters.